 Craig Whiting priorities relate to the high school budget.
 Whiting has long supported a goal of restructuring the Region One tax assessment formula, changing from the current per-pupil model to a new system that factors in each town's grand list.
 "What better way to get right on that than to be on that school board," he explained.
-Thinking back on his tenure in Town Hall, Whiting recalled his proudest moment as selectman: organizing the "wave parade" during Covid-19.
-The townwide procession stretched almost three miles long, he said, safely bringing residents together during a time of iso- "It felt so good to lead that parade...
-I think I posted 265 pictures to try to capture everybody," Whiting said.
+Thinking back on his opment in the Rural Residential One (RR1) zone.